Ibrahim Index

 of African Governance

 An index compiled annually, 2007 to present, under the auspices of the Mo Ibrahim Foundation, rating all African nations in terms of the quality of governance.
-In the 2009 ratings, for example, Mauritius, Cape Verde and the Seychelles received the highest ratings.
-Rating in four areas are currently considered: Safety and the Rule of Law, Participation and Human Rights, Sustainable Economic Opportunity, and Human Development.
+In the 2014 ratings, for example, Mauritius, Cape Verde and Botswana received the highest ratings.
+Ratings in four areas are currently considered: Safety and the Rule of Law, Participation and Human Rights, Sustainable Economic Opportunity, and Human Development.
 Some of the data is taken from existing efforts, such as the Human Development Index, and others are developed by the foundation itself.

 Current ratings, an explanation of the methodology, and lists of the parties involved, can be found at

-The methodology for this index is, to its credit, a work-in-progress.
+The methodology for this index has evolved.
 For example, the 2007 ratings were recalculated to take account of subsequent improvements.
-While the Kennedy School of Government at Harvard was heavily involved in the early stages of the project, every effort has been made to have the index vetted and run by African scholars.
+Although the Kennedy School of Government at Harvard participated in the earliest stages of the project, it was always the foundation's intention that the index be vetted and run by African scholars, and the present Advisory Council is largely African.
+They have also intended to be as transparent as possible regarding the sponsorship, actors and methodology behind the index, and their web site accomplishes that.